Tournament complete!

 @GeorgeVii they don’t show the total profit anymore.
 The leading accounts made 1000 profit the first day.
 It’s hard to fuck that kinda lead up.

-@BTE They rolled back all first-day profits.
-See Hanania's post with the rule changes.
 Also, the people running this contest are not idiots.
 They're using this contest to find a good forecaster.
 If they see someone has placed as a finalist by landing a lucky trade, munchkining the ruleset, or Goodharting the ranking criteria, they'll just not pick that person when it comes time to handpick a winner from among the best traders.

 Oh, I misspoke here.
 They removed first day profits from the leaderboard, but didn't "roll them back," in that those traders get to keep their winnings.